Nelleke20/notebook.buurtenrecommender/README.md

 * Tevredenheidscores: [CBS sociaalecomischescore-datset](https://opendata.cbs.nl/statline/#/CBS/en/dataset/84571ENG/table)

 **Input features eventually used:**
+As we have several features that we found important (and based on some EDA), I decided to use the following variables:
 >    ['aantal_inwoners', 'aantal_inwoners_tussen_25_44_percentage',
 >    'aantal_huishoudens_met_kinderen_percentage', 'gemiddelde_huishoudensgrootte', 'woningvoorraad',
 >    'gemiddelde_woningwaarde', 'meergezinswoning_percentage', 'bewoond_percentage', 'koopwoning_percentage',